 Next example is also a light grey but a doupion silk on this bedroom wall.
 I would recommend a much deeper color as the texture is only visible when close to the fabric.
 So you loose the doupioni effect (horizontal embossed lines) when standing in the middle of the room.

 Now, regarding thin silk fabric, it may require a knit backing.
 This is one of the very few fabric that needs backing.
 In doubt, ask a professional if the fabric you have selected is suitable for this purpose.
-Will it work on the walls?
-Does it need a backing?

-The last image presented is a bedroom.
+The following image presented is a bedroom.
 The panels are upholstered in a suede fabric.
 Because of the nature of the textile, different shades appears depending on the direction of the short pile.
 Suede fabric has a look very similar to velvet fabric.

-Textures walls in home theaters
+Textured walls in home theaters

 Home theaters are most likely to be in plain fabric.
 But pattern works too in these spaces.
 And in majority of cases, a darker color is selected from a medium to navy, burgundy or shades of grey.
 In the picture below, the ceiling and walls are both upholstered in a thick weaved linen.
 It includes the deep crown molding.